BROADSoftware/HADeploy/docsite/docs/more/execution_order.md

 * Linux local groups are created
 * Linux local users are created.
 * Apache Ranger policies are applied
+* Elastic indices and templates are created
 * Linux nodes folders are created.
 * Files and trees with nodes as target are deployed
 * hdfs_relay host is configured, if needed